rroethof/roethof.net/content/posts/2025/10/the-systemic-trap-when-corporate-pressure-turns-deadly/index.md

 My body now carries the evidence of multiple burnouts over ten years, a heart attack, and chronic pain.
 It speaks a language of absolute necessity.
 This is not about 'overthinking' or being 'lazy.'
 This is about a system that failed to protect an employee who was giving too much.

+---

+This is where my story stands now.
+An open ending, because the journey isn't over.
+There will be days of silence, but also moments of clarity.
+On such a day, when I find the peace to reflect on health and systems, I will continue this log with a new post.
+For now, it's about survival, one day at a time.

 If you feel that nagging anxiety or overwhelming exhaustion, listen to it.
 Don’t wait for the ultimate breaking point.
 Your life is not a fair price for quarterly profits or project deadlines.
-Waiting is self-inflicted torture, and in my case, it was nearly fatal.
-Seek specialised help immediately.
+Waiting is self-inflicted torture, and in my case, it was nearly fatal. **Seek specialised help immediately.**

+> If you’re experiencing signs of burnout or are in severe distress:
+>
+> - Immediate medical emergency (chest pain, fainting, difficulty breathing or loss of consciousness): call emergency services now — in the Netherlands dial 112.
+> - Mental-health crisis or risk of self-harm: in the Netherlands call 113 (0800‑0113) or visit https://113.nl.
+If you are outside the Netherlands, contact your local suicide-prevention or crisis line or your emergency services.
+> - For non-urgent support: contact your GP (huisarts) or your occupational health service (bedrijfsarts).
+They can advise on next steps, referrals, and workplace reintegration plans.
+> - Unsure where to start?
+Your GP is a good first contact; occupational health can also liaise with your employer.